 From here, you can continue using a mortar and pestle to combine all ingredients one by one into a smooth paste.
 If your mortar isn’t large enough, crush each ingredient separately and combine in a mixing bowl.

 Begin by adding the chilis to the crushed spices and mash until smooth.
-Add the garlic, shallots, lemongrass, ginger, basil lime zest and salt, pounding between each addition.
-Finally, add the lime juice, honey, fish sauce, and oil, and stir to combine.
+Add the garlic, shallots, lemongrass, ginger, basil lime zest and Infused Ghost Chili Salt, pounding between each addition.
+Finally, add the lime juice, Raw Honey, fish sauce, and oil, and stir to combine.

 Or, place crushed spices and all remaining ingredients in a food processor and blend until a smooth paste forms.